 Source: Aryn Baker, “Syria’s Breaking Bad: Are Amphetamines Funding the War?,” Time, October 28, 2013.

 Security officials estimate that Al Qaeda in the Arabian Peninsula (AQAP) has extorted up to $20 Million between 2010 to 2012 from kidnapping and ransom activities.
-National security agencies in the United States and the United Kingdom believe that kidnapping for ransom is the largest source of revenue for the AQAP.
+Intelligence agencies in the United States and the United Kingdom believe that kidnapping for ransom is the largest source of revenue for the AQAP.

 The ransom money paid to the group is used to finance its operations in Yemen, where it is primarily active along with Saudi Arabia.
 Intelligence officials state that the ransom money allows the group to pay fighters and families of those who died.
 The group also participates in providing social services and infrastructure projects in Yemen.